Create Your Assessment

 Select the Create Assessment button.

-Choose (1) Advanced in the Create Assessment pop-up and then enter your (2) Assessment Name, select the (3) Assessment Type, and set your desired (4) Grading Scale.
-Now you can click (5) Next to begin selecting or creating your items.
+Choose (1) Advanced in the Create Assessment pop-up and then enter your Assessment Name, Type, and Grading Scale.
+Now you can click Next to begin selecting or creating your items.

 Bubble Sheet: This option is enabled or disabled by your district administrators if they